thekrocker/portfolio/so-field-assistant.md

 ## 🧠 Why I Built It

 Working with data-driven systems in Unity often means handling tons of ScriptableObjects.
 Manually creating and assigning them breaks flow.
-This tool exists to fix that — turning a
+This tool exists to fix that — turning a slow, multi-step process into a single click.

+---